top of page

 4 - Copilot Beta Team (June)

 In June 2025, my organization selected me for the MS Copilot Beta Testing Team.
 This was the moment my learning truly accelerated.
 Now I was provided a professional Copilot license that brought in the full suite of tools, and Copilot was integrated into our organization (or our "tenant").
-This meant trusted data security, and I could not use real life use case examples rather than finding personal data to test scenarios.
+This meant trusted data security, and I could use real life use case examples rather than personal data and fictitious scenarios.

 While this was my most meaningful learning, like anything, there wasn't a magic bullet.
 To truly master the tools and refine my questions, I had to be intentional, carving out extra personal time to research, experiment, and test.
 This can't be squeezed into a workday and takes significant personal time.
 Like any innovation, there is a period of disruption where productivity drops until new skills are learned.